All Joy: History

 The business began in 1981 as a small bakery located at the Kuching Open Air Market, Jalan Khoo Hun Yeang.
 It became known for its signature bread products, including Milo buns, butter buns, chicken buns, Swiss rolls, satay chicken buns, and chicken hot dog rolls.
 In 1983, the Chai twins amicably separated to pursue individual ventures.
 Chai Kee Lee continued to operate All Joy Bakery, while his twin established All Joy Good Food Centre at Wisma Saberkas, which became known for popular staple dishes such as rojak chicken chop, mie jawa with fried chicken, belacan bihun, and the All Joy signature ice cream.

-Following the global COVID-19 pandemic, in October 2022, All Joy Good Food Centre downsized its operations and relocated to a smaller unit within the same shopping mall.
+Following the global COVID-19 pandemic, in October 2022, All Joy Good Food Centre downsized its operations, relocated to a smaller unit within the same shopping mall and rebranded as All Joy Macam Macam Ada Cafe.
 In April 2025, the quiet closure of the food centre, coupled with rumors surrounding Chai Kee Lee's retirement and the rising costs of the ingredients, the impending closure of All Joy Bakery drew widespread attention and discussion among Kuching residents.

 During its final week of operations, the bakery saw an overwhelming turnout of nostalgic customers, resulting in traffic congestion in the city centre.
 Kuching South City Council mayor, Dato Wee Hong Seng, and Bandar Kuching Member of Parliament, Dr. Kelvin Yii Lee Wuen, both acknowledged the significance of All Joy's legacy and the strong sense of food nostalgia among locals through brief public remarks.

 To manage the large crowds, the bakery implemented a two-session opening schedule; briefly operating in the morning before closing to control the crowd, and reopening in the afternoon to serve more customers.
 Purchases were limited to two buns per person.

 On 30 April 2025, All Joy Bakery officially ceased operations, marking the end of All Joy chains.